Permit Test Florida Online

 Why stand in line at the DHSMV just to take your Florida permit test in a crowded room, full of noise and distractions?

 If you're under the age of 18, you can take a permit exam from home, online!
 We offer the official online Florida permit test.
 Our permit test includes the same 50 questions you would be asked at the DHSMV - except you can take it from the comfort of home.

 And if you don't pass it on your first try, don't worry: you can retake the test!

 What about taking the Florida permit test online for those over 18?
-Unfortunately, if you're 18+, the DHSMV requires you take the permit exam in-person :-(
+Unfortunately, if you're 18+, the DHSMV requires you take the permit exam in-person.

 See here for a complete list of Florida DMV locations.